 - Piggy clearly had a thing for Volfogg, the final scene of GaoGaiGar Final has them holding hands.

 - Bo and Boo formed the arms of the Mighty Orbots.

-- Neo Sweden's Nobel Gundam from G Gundam deserves mention here.
+- Neo Sweden's Nobel Gundam from Mobile Fighter G Gundam deserves mention here.

-- And for Gundam00, we get the delicious GN Archer, endearingly called the GM's imouto.
+- For Mobile Suit Gundam 00, we get the delicious GN Archer, endearingly called the GM's imouto.

 - Mahou Sensei Negima!: Though treated in story as a normal human girl, Chachamaru's first body was very obviously that of a robot, with visible joints, jetpack boots, mostly being emotionless (except involving doing stuff like helping kitties and her crush on Negi) and Unusual Ears for good measure.
 Also breasts, long hair and

-- Go Okusaer, Neo Okusaer, Volspinner and Core Gunner of Godannar
+- Go Okusaer, Neo Okusaer, Volspinner and Core Gunner of Shinkon Gattai Godannar!!.

 - Gynoids are central to the plot of Ghost in the Shell 2: Innocence.

 - Transformers Cybertron gave us Thunderblast.
 Let's see...
 Non-Mammal Mammaries, Underboobs, and in one scene in ep.
 32, visible nipples◊.

 - Also Arcee in Transformers Energon (as well as the in-show knock off of her model, used for medics and filling crowds), though not nearly so fan service-y